Joseph Rudolf Marth Memorial Scholarship Fund

 A request for nominations will be communicated to staff and graduating students at Campbellford District High School in early spring of each year.
 A student and/or teacher may submit a nomination form for more than one fellow GRADUATING student.
 Self-nominations are not accepted.

-To donate to the Joseph Rudolf Marth Memorial Scholarship Fund:
+To make a gift or bequest to the Joseph Rudolf Marth Memorial Scholarship Fund:

 PO Box 1146